richafnu/Viva/Viva/glint/setup/copilot-manager-quick-guide.md

 ms.topic: how-to
 ms.service: viva-glint
 ms.localizationpriority: high
-ms.date: 3/25/2025
+ms.date: 3/27/2025
 ---

 # Manager Quick Guide for comment summarization in Microsoft 365 Copilot in Viva Glint

-> [!IMPORTANT]
+> [!TIP]
-> Copilot in Viva Glint is designed to help managers analyze feedback comments from Viva Glint surveys.
-Download this page as a PDF to help your managers get valuable insights from Copilot in Viva Glint.
+**Download this page to help your managers analyze feedback comments from Viva Glint surveys.**
+>
+>Click anywhere on the page and then select Print.
+When your printer window opens, select Save as PDF from the printer dropdown menu.
+Select Save.
+Now you can share the downloaded PDF file within your organization.

 Copilot in Viva Glint can:
 - Identify key themes by summarizing comments